Amorano/Jovimetrix-examples/node/FILTER MASK/FILTER MASK.md

 ## JOVIMETRIX 🔺🟩🔵/ADJUST

-The `Filter Mask` node allows you to create masks based on color ranges within an image, ideal for selective filtering and masking tasks.
-You can specify the color range using start and end values along with an optional fuzziness factor to adjust the range.
-This node provides flexibility in defining precise color-based masks for various image processing applications.
+Create masks based on specific color ranges within an image.
+Specify the color range using start and end values and an optional fuzziness factor to adjust the range.
+This node allows for precise color-based mask creation, ideal for tasks like object isolation, background removal, or targeted color adjustments.

 ![FILTER MASK](https://raw.githubusercontent.com/Amorano/Jovimetrix-examples/master/node/FILTER%20MASK/FILTER%20MASK.png)